syncfusion-content/javascript-docs/js/Diagram/Page-Settings.md

 {% include image.html url="/js/Diagram/Page-Settings_images/Page-Settings_img3.png" %}

-N> If the pageWidth and pageHeight are not specified, the rectangular region that completely fits all nodes and connectors will be considered as page size.
+N> When the pageWidth and pageHeight are not specified, the rectangular region that completely fits all nodes and connectors are considered as page size.

 ## MultiplePage and PageBreaks